-The Museum of Tolerance (MOT) is a human rights laboratory and educational center dedicated to challenging visitors to understand the Holocaust in both historic and contemporary contexts and confront all forms of prejudice and discrimination.
+Laboratory of human rights and educational center dedicated to challenging visitors to understand the Holocaust in both historic and contemporary contexts and confront all forms of prejudice and discrimination.
 They offer an extensive variety of curriculum and instructional resources, as well as professional learning opportunities.

-Lesson plans, training for teachers, primary sources, classroom field trips and more can be found at the National Archives Web site.
+Lesson plans, training for teachers, primary sources, distance learning support, field trips and more for K–12 teachers.

-The National Humanities Center is the only major independent American institute for advanced study in all fields of the humanities.
-This organization provides online professional development workshops and seminars for high school U.S. history and American literature teachers.
-The National Humanities Center presents America in Class: primary and secondary resources, webinars, and lessons for history and literature teachers.
-America in Class is designed to promote the analytical skills called for in the Common Core State Standards for English language arts and literacy in history and social studies.
+Provides online professional development workshops and seminars for high school United States history and American literature teachers.
+They also host America in Class , which provides primary and secondary resources, webinars, and lessons for history and literature teachers.
+America in Class is designed to promote the analytical skills called for in the Common Core State Standards for English Language Arts and Literacy in HSS (PDF).

-P21 provides tools and resources that fuse core subjects and four Cs (critical thinking and problem solving, communication, collaboration, and creativity and innovation) to prepare students to successfully face rigorous higher education coursework, career challenges, and a globally competitive workforce.
+P21 provides tools and resources that fuse core subjects with critical thinking and problem solving, communication, collaboration, and creativity and innovation to prepare students to face rigorous higher education coursework, career challenges, and a globally competitive workforce.

-PBS LearningMedia™ is a destination for direct access to thousands of classroom-ready, curriculum-targeted digital resources.
-PBS LearningMedia builds on the strength of public media and is designed to improve teacher effectiveness and student achievement.
-Resources are aligned to Common Core and national standards and include videos and interactives, as well as audio, documents, and in-depth lesson plans.
+Provides direct access to thousands of classroom-ready, curriculum-targeted digital resources.
+Resources are aligned to Common Core and national standards, and include video, audio, documents, and in-depth lesson plans.
 Educators can browse by standards, grade level, subject area, and special collections.
-Educators can also favorite, and share resources with your class and colleagues through folders and social media.
-Best of all, PBS LearningMedia’s basic service is free for PreK-12 educators.